 #4.
 Elevated Liver Function

-Life insurance companies may deny your application if they found out you have a high liver function.
+Life insurance companies may deny your application if they find out you have a high liver function.
 This condition can indicate inflammation or damage to the liver cells.
 It can be mild or temporary, but sometimes it can mean more severe liver problems.

 #5.
-Blood or Protein in the urine
+Blood or protein in the urine

 From the point of view of the insurance companies, the existence of blood or protein in your urine could indicate kidney disease.
 This is the reason why life insurance companies would typically reject a life insurance application.